-Head jars were widely used throughout Roman Britain and are some of the most striking ceramic items produced during Roman rule, and seem to have been a speciality of Romano-British potters.
-Although there are also many examples of these head jars found in Europe.
+Seeing an ancient face staring back at you from a museum display is a real thrill; it is one of the main reasons that we adore replicating this sought-after style of Roman pottery.
+Head pots were widely used throughout Roman Britain and are some of the most striking ceramic items produced during Roman rule and seem to have been a speciality of Romano-British potters.

 Terracotta, reduction fired

 This pot is a Museum Quality Replica made using the tools and techniques that ancient potters would have used during this era.
 As this is an unglazed pot with a porous surface, it will absorb some of the flavours during the cooking process or when used as food storage, which does add to the taste of future dishes.
 However, it does also mean that this pot does not meet modern Health and Safety standards, and therefore, we do not advise that you use it for cooking or storing foodstuffs.
 When ancient cooks used these pots, they relied on applying sufficient heat to the pot and contents to ensure that the heat killed all bacteria.
 Heating to over 70°C for at least 10 minutes would have killed most disease-causing bacteria, and temperatures of 100°C would do even more.

 All items are sent using a second class postal service; if you wish to have an item sent first class, please contact me for a quote.
 Many Thanks